-A pile is a long slender foundation member, made either of timber, structural steel or concrete which might be cast-in-situ or driven.
+A pile foundation is a long slender foundation member made of timber, structural steel or concrete which might be cast-in-situ or driven at place.

-It acts as a structural member to transfer the load of the structure to a required depth in deep foundation to carrying a load which may be vertical or lateral or lateral plus vertical.
+It acts as a structural member to transfer the load of the structure to a required depth in deep foundation to carries the load which may be vertical or lateral or lateral plus vertical.

 Types of Pile Foundation: